 The 14 meter high buddha statue at Nga Htat Gyi Pagoda

-He also told me that every pagoda was build in the same way.
-First there are 3 layers, then there are…and then the…and…..and… Be Aye told me that he knew so much of the religion because he to was a monk for a year.
-You can go be a monk at any time, shave your head and dress in red and you can come to the monastry.
+He told me that every pagoda was built the same way.
+They are built in 3 layers.
+Be Aye told me that he knew so much about Buddhism because he had been a monk for a year.
+You can be a monk for a year, shave your head and live in a monastery.
+Some stay longer but you can go whenever you want.

-Be Aye told me that in this pagoda the biggest gem/diamant was in the top of the pagoda.
+Be Aye told me that in this pagoda there is a gem/diamant in the top of the pagoda.

 Meditating under the big bell 🙂